-Looking for AP US History quizzes?
+Looking for some AP US History quizzes to use in your study sessions?
 You're in luck.
-We have a long list of quizzes you can use throughout the year, or in the spring when you're studying for the APUSH test.
+We've got a long list of quizzes you can use throughout the year and in the spring as you're studying for the AP exam.
 Read on to get an AP US History workout!

-We chose the most comprehensive, detailed quizzes we could find online—some from teachers' websites, others from general study resources, and many from textbook websites.
+For this collection, we chose the most comprehensive, detailed AP US History quizzes we could find online—some from AP teachers' websites, others from general study resources, and many from AP textbook websites.

-All of these quizzes test specific eras of American history, for example the Gilded Age or the Cold War.
-By using quizzes that test certain time periods, you can figure out which eras of US history you know well, and which ones you need to do extra work on.
+These quizzes test specific eras of American history, such as the Gilded Age or the Cold War.
+By using quizzes that test certain time periods, you can figure out which eras of history you know well and which ones you'll need to do extra work on.

-If you want a mix of questions from different eras, hang tight for our post on AP US history practice tests – these contain multiple-choice sections with a mix of questions about each era of US History.
+If you want a mix of questions from different eras, check out our guide to finding and using AP US History practice tests; these full-length practice tests contain multiple-choice sections with a mix of questions about each era of US History.

-So how should you use the quizzes?
-We recommend the following two strategies for studying for AP US History.
+So how should you use these APUSH quizzes?
+We recommend using the following two strategies.

-Throughout the year, as your class covers certain time periods, find quizzes that match up and take them.
-For example, as your class wraps up a unit about the Revolutionary War, go through some of the quizzes that test the same time period.
+For example, as your class wraps up a unit on the Revolutionary War, go through some of the quizzes that test that same time period.
 This will help you retain the information better and learn throughout the year.
 (Not to mention this will help you study for in-class tests and get better grades in your AP US History class!)

-Furthermore, learning the material well the first time will reduce the need for frantic spring cramming.
-Yeah, you'll still probably need to brush up on some dates and names before the AP test (when was the French and Indian War again?), but having a solid understanding of the different major eras and events in US History, like the events that led to the Revolutionary War, will save you a lot of study time.
+Furthermore, learning the material well the first time around will reduce the need for frantic springtime cramming.
+Yeah, you'll still probably need to brush up on some dates and names before the AP US History test (when was the French and Indian War again?), but having a solid understanding of the different major eras and events in US history, such as the events that led to the Revolutionary War, will save you a lot of study time.

 If you work to retain information throughout the year, you won't have to cram so hard in the spring.